 - … was completely overhauled over two years and now – since the 2019 summer season – amazes its passengers with state-of-the-art technology.

 Below Dorfbahnstrße street in Serfaus, a 1,280 metre long tunnel spans from the eastern edge of Serfaus to the western end of the village.
 Along the route, there are a total of four stations: “Parkplatz” (parking area) in the east, “Kirche” (church), “Zentrum” (centre) and “Seilbahn” (cable car) in the west.

 The underground route in numbers:

 The history of the Serfaus underground

-Due to the increasing number of holiday guests flocking to Serfaus, the quality of life of the locals decreased.
+Due to the increasing number of holiday guest flocking to Serfaus, the locals’ quality of life suffered.
 Hence, the local council decided in 1970 to close down Dorfbahnstraße street for individual transport.
 Winter sports visitors were taken from A to B by way of special busses.
 But these ski busses eventually reached the limits of their capacities as well.

 In December of 1983, the local council approved the project of an “air-cushion railway” and construction started soon thereafter.
 On 14 December 1985, the underground hovertrain in Serfaus was put into operation.
 The official opening ceremony took place on 16 January 1986.

 In spring of 2017, construction of a new underground started.
 Since then, a lot has happened: The “Seilbahn” (cable car) and “Parkplatz” (parking area) stations were renewed and the “Zentrum” (centre) and “Kirche” (church) stops were built.
 Since the 2018-2019 winter season, passengers benefit from new entrances and exits that are accessible for baby strollers.
 This once again highlights the village’s objective of being particularly family-friendly.
 With a transport capacity of 3,000 people per hour, the Serfaus underground swiftly and conveniently takes passengers from A to B.